coderatul/emailbomber/README.md

   device (windows computer here) and choose the device you’re using(windows computer here) and then Generate.

   ![app pass](https://user-images.githubusercontent.com/72141859/189069975-1898d162-e3a9-4cab-b1a0-c95963e65268.png)
-- copy the Appassword and while entering sender's password in the script use this password instead of your gmail accounts password
+- copy the App password and while entering sender's password in the script use this password instead of your gmail accounts password

   ![app paaas](https://user-images.githubusercontent.com/72141859/189070691-8a5734a7-9272-493a-b9b1-4997d90d8deb.png)